sh4shank-cyber/port-scanner/README.md

-Port Scanner & Service Identifier
-A lightweight Python tool that scans a target host for open TCP ports and identifies the services running on them — built as the foundation for a network/tech audit workflow.
+Port Scanner & Service Identifier, a lightweight Python tool that scans a target host for open TCP ports and identifies the services running on them, built as the foundation for a network/tech audit workflow.
 ```
 Target: 192.168.1.10 (192.168.1.10)
 Ports:  1024 port(s) requested